Edgewall Software

 In addition, r4717 adds also a few examples of unicode WikiPageNames.

-The change introduced in r4693 for shref would be required for things like wiki:ÜberflüssigkeitsTheorie? (no unit test for that yet).
+The change introduced in r4693 for shref would be required for things like wiki:ÜberflüssigkeitsTheorie (no unit test for that yet).

 alternate solution for unicode WikiPageNames

-comment:26 in reply to: ↑ 25 ; follow-up: Changed 5 years ago by mgood
+in reply to: 25 ; comment:26 by Matthew Good, 18 years ago

 I've attached my patch which uses two strings defined in trac.util.text for identifying all upper- and lower-case unicode characters.
 I was hoping a straight regex solution would be faster than mixing lookbehinds and an additional Python method to test whether it actually matched a WikiPageName, though on my laptop it's hard to tell on my laptop since the processor frequency scaling makes it difficult to accurately benchmark.
 I'll try on my other computer when I get home.